 My manual instructs me to dehydrate these diced beauties at 155 degrees for 8-12 hours, until leathery or brittle.

 Of course it also instructed me to first cut away 1/2″ from the top of the tomato, steam until tender, cool, peel & cut into 1/4″ slices or 1/8″ cubes.
 But you know being the kitchen rebel that I am that I didn’t do all of that.

 Although I didn’t follow any of those preparation steps except the dicing, I think they’ll be perfect for my use.
 I dehydrated mine just under 12 hours and they were about right for me.

-After they were dehydrated I gathered them up and placed them in a couple of glass jars.
+After the tomatoes were dehydrated I gathered them up and placed them in a couple of glass jars.
 I’ll leave them on my counter top for about a week with the lid propped on top but not screwed on.

 Yeah, I feel a little like SUPERWOMAN of the kitchen as my cape flaps gently in the breeze & I steel my jaw to declare “Must.
 Defeat.
 Mold.”
 Oh yeah, you’ve discovered my super-secret secondary profession.

 After about a week I’ll seal the jars tight and store them in my pantry.

 Dehydrated Food Takes Little Storage Space